Hermann Ehlers: Nazi-Era

 Although initially enthusiastic about the sense of national awakening that occurred in the wake of the appointment of Adolf Hitler as chancellor, Ehlers was ultimately turned away from the Nazi movement by his Christian beliefs and activity within the church.
 After passing the state bar exam and receiving the title of "Gerichtsassessor" in July 1931, Ehlers began working in the administration service of the Evangelischen Kirche der Altpreußischen Union (Evangelical Church of the Prussian Union).
 He continued to work in various offices for the church throughout the 1930s.

 In 1937, Ehlers along with three other members of the Confessing Church were arrested by the Gestapo on charges of "disobedience to the state."
 These charges stemmed from a decision made by the Confession Church to act against the will of the Reich and publish the names of those who had succeeded from the church for political gain.
 Since Ehlers was not present at the meeting in which the church decided to publish these names, he was released from prison after only fourteen days.
 His arrest reflects the fine line he and his fellow church members were walking in relation to the Nazi government.
 Throughout the remainder of the Nazi-Era Ehlers would continue to identify Hitler's regime as the primary opponent of the church, and viewed the ongoing battle as a necessary one: "We no longer oppose an illegitimate church government, but rather the state.
 We must go the way of disobedience.
-This will certainly mean an exasperating fight.".
+This will certainly mean an exasperating fight."

 Ehlers was drafted into the military on 23 October 1940, and assigned to anti-aircraft warfare in Hamburg.
 He became a candidate for the title of officer on 20 February 1942 and was promoted to lieutenant a year later.
 Throughout his time in the military he continued to commit himself to the council of the Confessing Church.

 Post-War

 Ehlers decided in August 1946 on the basis of his Christian beliefs to begin working with the CDU, and began his political career as a councilman in Oldenburg.
 He was elected to the German Bundestag in 1949, and his election as President of the Bundestag in 1950 served as a symbol of the party's commitment to remaining interconfessional.

-Ehlers death because of a septic tonsillitis on 29 October 1954 in an Oldenburg hospital came as a surprise to all involved.
+Ehlers died from septic tonsillitis on 29 October 1954 in an Oldenburg hospital.